sparechange679/tnm-clone/README.md

 # TNM Clone Website

 A static website clone of Telekom Networks Malawi (TNM) built as a school project.
 This project replicates the design and functionality of TNM's official website, showcasing personal services, enterprise solutions, and retail locations.
+[Live site preview](https://sparechange679.github.io/tnm-clone/)

 ## Features